konsumer/node-sqldef/README.md

   -S SOCKET, --socket SOCKET
-                        The socket file to use for connection --password-prompt     Force user password prompt --file FILE           Read schema SQL from the file, rather than stdin (default: -)
-  --dry-run             Don't run DDLs but just show them --export              Just dump the current schema to stdout --skip-drop           Skip destructive changes such as DROP
+                        The socket file to use for connection --password-prompt     Force user password prompt --file FILE           Read schema SQL from the file, rather than stdin --dry-run             Don't run DDLs but just show them --export              Just dump the current schema to stdout --skip-drop           Skip destructive changes such as DROP